Who Is ´Abdu´l-Baha?

 Excerpt from The Story of Baha´u´llah

 For ‘Abdu’l-Bahá, a day in Acre began at early morning tea with the family.
 The children loved this timewith their father.
-He would chant prayers and tell them stories about the holy acreones – about Christ and His mother, about Muhammad, Moses, and the other Prophets.
+He would chant prayers and tell them stories about the holy ones – about Christ and His mother, about Muhammad, Moses, and the other Prophets.
 When he was ready, ‘Abdu’l-Baha would take his leave and walk across the street to the biruni – a large room he had rented for receiving visitors.
 There he began the day’s work.

 Looking out their windows, the children would soon see a crowd begin to gather.
 People were coming to request help from the Master.
 Some brought matters of injustice: A man might be falsely accused of wrongdoing, a woman beaten by her husband, or a child mistreated.
 With each one, ‘Abdu’l-Bahá would send a person to the courthouse to speak to the judge and appeal for justice on behalf of the one in need.